Des Barnes: Storylines

-Des was deeply in love with Steph Jones (Amelia Bullmore), but she did not seem to care as deeply for him, and eventually left him for another man.
-Des had been building a boat in the back garden for years, and the date of the launch coincided with Steph leaving him.
-He burned the boat on a canal.
+Des is deeply in love with his wife Steph Barnes (Amelia Bullmore), but she does not seem to care as deeply for him, and eventually leaves him for another man.
+Des had been building a boat in the back garden for years, and the date of the launch coincides with Steph leaving him.
+He burns the boat on a canal.

-When Terry Duckworth (Nigel Pivaro) was in prison, Des offered his back garden to his ex-wife Lisa Duckworth (Caroline Milmoe) for their son Tommy to play in.
-His relationship with Lisa gradually strengthened, until Terry's mother Vera (Elizabeth Dawn) told Terry that Des and Lisa were spending time together.
-Terry subsequently arranged for some criminal associates outside prison to beat Des.
-Lisa found out that Terry was behind the beating and declared her marriage to Terry is over, and moved back to Blackpool with her parents.
-Des visited Lisa several times, then asked her to move back to Weatherfield with him.
-Vera was furious, wrongfully accusing Des of breaking up her son’s marriage and referring to him as a bookie's runner.
+When Terry Duckworth (Nigel Pivaro) is in prison, Des offers his back garden to his ex-wife Lisa Duckworth (Caroline Milmoe) for their son Tommy to play in.
+His relationship with Lisa gradually strengthens until Terry's mother, Vera (Elizabeth Dawn), tells Terry that Des and Lisa are spending time together.
+Terry subsequently arranges for some criminal associates outside prison to beat Des.
+Lisa finds out that Terry is behind the beating and declares her marriage to Terry is over, and moves back to Blackpool with her parents.
+Des visits Lisa several times, then asks her to move back to Weatherfield with him.
+Vera is furious, wrongfully accusing Des of breaking up her son's marriage and referring to him as a bookie's runner.

-Lisa was killed in February 1993 when she was run over by a car whilst crossing the street from the Rovers.
-Des was affected a lot more than Terry.
-Tommy went to live with Lisa's parents in Blackpool, but Des still saw him when they brought him to Weatherfield to visit Vera and Jack (Bill Tarmey).
+Lisa is killed in February 1993 when she is run over by a car whilst crossing the street from the Rovers.
+Des is affected a lot more than Terry.
+Tommy goes to live with Lisa's parents in Blackpool, but Des still sees him when they bring him to Weatherfield to visit Vera and her husband Jack (Bill Tarmey).

-After Lisa's death, Des began dating Raquel Wolstenhulme (Sarah Lancashire).
-She eventually moved in with him, but she knew that he was never going to ask for her hand in marriage, breaking their relationship.
-However, the two were reconciled when Des advised against her seeing someone she had met on a modelling assignment.
-Soon after Des embarked on an affair with Tanya Pooley (Eva Pope), who was dating Des's boss, Alex Christie (Gavin Richards) at the time.
-Tanya could not resist Des and saw it as an opportunity to get at Raquel, whom she did not like and often bullied.
-One night Des went to see Tanya and found Alex with her.
-During the resulting fight between the two men, Raquel arrived and discovered the affair.
+After Lisa's death, Des begins dating Raquel Wolstenhulme (Sarah Lancashire).
+She eventually moves in with him, but she knows that he is never going to ask for her hand in marriage, breaking their relationship.
+However, the two are reconciled when Des advises against her seeing someone she had met on a modelling assignment.
+Soon after, Des embarks on an affair with Tanya Pooley (Eva Pope), who is dating Des's boss, Alex Christie (Gavin Richards) at the time.
+Tanya cannot resist Des and sees it as an opportunity to get at Raquel, whom she does not like and often bullies.
+One night, Des goes to see Tanya and finds Alex with her.
+During the resulting fight between the two men, Raquel arrives and discovers the affair.